microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 You should see the same page as before, but now it is running on AKS!

+> :stop_sign: if you are seeing the default WildFly page you probably missed
+> the instructions in the Dockerfile.

 Now to verify the web application is properly talking to the database click on the link to show a list of items.